 Monika Oliveira has performed in many venues including the famous Madison Square Garden in NYC where she sang both the Brazilian and American National Anthems for a large crowd of cheering Knicks fans as they took on Bauru from Brazil.
 Monika was also the featured entertainment at the release of the Globo International television network in the USA, held at the revered Plataforma Restaurant in New York City.

-Monika Oliveira and The Brazilians are currently performing “The MPB (Popular Brazilian Music) Show” every Saturday at the Zinc Bar in the West Village, New York.
+Monika Oliveira and The Brazilians performed “The MPB (Popular Brazilian Music) Show” every Saturday at the Zinc Bar in the West Village, New York for five years.

-This show is a musical experience that incorporates popular regional styles of Brazilian music like Baião, Bossa Nova, Maracatu, Carimbó and Samba, with the sophistication of Jazz and the attitude of Rock and Roll.
+This show was a musical experience that incorporated popular regional styles of Brazilian music like Baião, Bossa Nova, Maracatu, Carimbó and Samba, with the sophistication of Jazz and the attitude of Rock and Roll.

 I would love to see you at one of my shows.